kaysmall19/JavaScript-MapThisObjects-ic/README.md

 # In Class: JavaScript Higher Order Functions and forEach

-1. Use ```.map``` to take the code from the array below, and place the results in a new array where each value is 5 more than it was in the old array.
+1. Use ```.map``` to take the code from the array below, and place the results in a new array where each value is 5 more than it was in the the original array.
 Print the new array.

 ```
 let arr = [1, 2, 3, 4];